If you’re looking for unique experiences in London, you’ve come to the right place!

 As you experience some of London’s most iconic landmarks, your guide will retail you with stories of the Royals from his time as a serving officer.

-The walking tour lasts for three hours and costs £25, ($30), per person.
+The walking tour lasts for three hours and costs around $250 per private group.
 This is definitely one of the most unique experiences in London and will fascinate those with an interest in history, the Royals, and contemporary politics.

 12. Enjoy a Coach Tour with Six-Course Meal